wptrainingteam/learn-wp-content/blog-posts/introduction-abilities-api.md

 ## Abilities are coming to Core\!

-The server-side Abilities registration, retrieval, and execution, including REST API support, was recently [approved to be merged in WordPress 6.9](https://core.trac.wordpress.org/ticket/64098).
-This means that once [6.9 is released in early December](https://make.wordpress.org/core/6-9/), you’ll have access to all this functionality out of the box in WordPress.
-You can even help test it right now by following the instructions in the [Help Test WordPress 6.9](https://make.wordpress.org/test/2025/10/21/help-test-wordpress-6-9/) post.
+The server-side (PHP) Abilities registration, retrieval, and execution, including REST API support, was recently [approved to be merged in WordPress 6.9](https://core.trac.wordpress.org/ticket/64098).
+I[n early December](https://make.wordpress.org/core/6-9/), you’ll have access to all this functionality out of the box in WordPress.
+You can even help test it right now by following the instructions in the [Help Test WordPress 6.9](https://make.wordpress.org/test/2025/10/21/help-test-wordpress-6-9/#introducing-the-abilities-api) post.

 ## Using an ability in JavaScript